 The LNS and DPDS examinations are offered by the Operations Research Program.
 Study guides are available from the OR administrative offices.
-The PDQE examinations are offered by a variety of departments.
+The PDQE examinations are offered by the Math and ISE departments.
 Students should check with the individual departments for more information on these examinations.

 Participating Department Qualifying Exams

 - Mathematics – Choose one of the following sequences:

 - Numerical Analysis MA 580 and MA 780